Takeda Shingen: Early life and rise

-Takeda Shingen was the first-born son of Takeda Nobutora (武田信虎), leader of the Takeda clan, and daimyo of the province of Kai.
+Shingen was the first-born son of Takeda Nobutora (武田信虎), leader of the Takeda clan, and daimyō of Kai province.
 He had been an accomplished poet in his youth.
 He assisted his father with the older relatives and vassals of the Takeda clan, and became a valuable addition to the clan at a fairly young age.
 In 1536, at the age of 15, he was instrumental in helping his father win the Battle of Un no Kuchi.

-At some point in his life after his "coming of age" ceremony, the young man decided to rebel against his father, Takeda Nobutora.
-He succeeded in 1540, successfully taking control of the clan.
-Events regarding this change of leadership are not entirely clear, but it is thought that Nobutora had planned to name his second son, Nobushige, as his heir instead of Shingen.
-The result was a miserable retirement that was forced upon him by Shingen and his supporters: he was sent to Suruga Province, on the southern border of Kai, to be kept in custody under the scrutiny of the Imagawa clan, led by his son-in-law Imagawa Yoshimoto (今川義元), the daimyo of Suruga.
-For their help in this bloodless coup, an alliance was formed between the Imagawa and the Takeda clans.
+At some point in his life after his coming-of-age ceremony, Shingen decided to rebel against his father, Takeda Nobutora.
+He succeeded in 1540, taking control of the clan.
+Events regarding this change of leadership are not entirely clear, but it is thought that Nobutora had planned to name his second son, Takeda Nobushige, as his heir instead of Shingen.
+The result was a miserable retirement that was forced upon him by Shingen and his supporters: he was sent to Suruga Province, on the southern border of Kai, to be kept in custody under the scrutiny of the Imagawa clan, led by his son-in-law Imagawa Yoshimoto (今川義元), the daimyō of Suruga.
+For their help in this bloodless coup, an alliance was formed between the Imagawa and Takeda clans.